omarzanji/nlp/README.md

 # article-generator
-An Article Generator using Tensorflow's LSTM - Team 1.0 - Artificial Intelligence (Fall 2020)
+An Article Generator using Tensorflow's LSTM

-Team Members:
-Omar Barazanji,
-Patrick Spafford,
-Seth Kinsaul

 # morty.model example: